uselotus/lotus-docs/docs/metering/creating-metrics.md

 - <code>MAX</code> <b>:property field required </b>

-For example, if you wanted to charge on a rate metric with a `hour` granularity and `count` aggregation, we would charge based on the maximum number of events seen over all sliding windows of 1 hour.
+For example, if you wanted to charge on a rate metric with an `hour` granularity and `count` aggregation, we would charge based on the maximum number of events seen over all sliding windows of 1 hour.

 We are currently working on adding support for more aggregation types.